 Battery Amp Hours Really Do Affect How Much Power Your Power Tool Delivers

-In our Craftsman vs Ryobi hammer drill competition, several people pointed out that we were using different batteries: a 2.0Ah for the Craftsman and a 4.0Ah for the Ryobi.
+In our Craftsman vs Ryobi hammer drill comparison, several people pointed out that we were using different batteries: a 2.0Ah for the Craftsman and a 4.0Ah for the Ryobi.
 Because most people buy these tools as kits, we tested the kitted batteries.
 However, most tool enthusiasts know that battery amp hours affect power.
 But by how much?

-First of all, for those of you that commented, thank you for the maturity you showed in the tone of your comments.
+First of all, for those of you who commented, thank you for the maturity you showed in the tone of your comments.
 It’s really refreshing to us as fellow members of the human race to be treated that way!

-Voltage Vs Amp Hours 101
+Voltage vs Amp Hours 101

 In general, higher amp hours mean more runtime and higher voltage means more power.